lxc/incus/doc/howto/server_expose.md

 :input: incus config set core.https_address 10.68.216.12
 ```

-All remote clients can then connect to LXD and access any image that is marked for public use.
+All remote clients can then connect to Incus and access any image that is marked for public use.

 (server-authenticate)=
-## Authenticate with the LXD server
+## Authenticate with the Incus server

-To be able to access the remote API, clients must authenticate with the LXD server.
+To be able to access the remote API, clients must authenticate with the Incus server.
 There are several authentication methods; see {ref}`authentication` for detailed information.

 The recommended method is to add the client's TLS certificate to the server's trust store through a trust token.